-Criteria and requirements for admission to employment as a seasonal worker for stays not exceeding three months5
+Criteria and requirements for admission to employment as a seasonal worker for stays not exceeding three months

-- 1. Without prejudice to Article 9, a third-country national who applies to be admitted under the terms of this Directive or the employer shall: - (a) present a valid work contract or, if provided for by national law or administrative regulations or practice, a binding job offer to work as a seasonal worker in the Member State concerned with an employer established in the Member State which specifies the remuneration and the working hours per week or month and, where applicable, other relevant working conditions. - (b) provide evidence that the third-country national has or is entitled to have by virtue of the application of national law, a sickness insurance for all the risks normally covered for nationals of the Member State concerned for periods where no such insurance coverage and corresponding entitlement to benefits are provided in connection with, or as a result of, the work carried out in the Member State concerned. - (c) provide evidence that the third-country national has accommodation as set out in Article 14.
+- 1. Without prejudice to Article 9, a third-country national who applies to be admitted under the terms of this Directive or the employer shall: - (a) present a valid work contract or, if provided for by national law or administrative regulations or practice, a binding job offer to work as a seasonal worker in the Member State concerned with an employer established in the Member State which specifies the remuneration and the working hours per week or month and, where applicable, other relevant working conditions.